“Oops, There Goes Another Rubber Tree Plant”

 Nimesh would show up at each session prepared, never complained about the enormous amount of homework he had to do on top of managing two hotels and caring for a family with two young children.
 Nimesh does not ever make excuses.

 Reports and recognition started coming in from Toastmasters.
-Every year he was given awards for things like “Most Improved Speaker” or “Best Presentation.”
+Every year he was given awards for “Most Improved Speaker” or “Best Presentation.”
 People were cheering for him!
 I went with him to conferences to witness his progress myself.
-He was feeling more comfortable among his business peers, more assertive in himself and his service and finally, they started listening to him with heightened attention.
-The Websrefesh Brand is growing steadily now, on its way to becoming the preferred service provider in the hotel industry as its recognition and credibility increase exponentially.
+He felt more comfortable among his business peers, more assertive in himself and his service, and finally, they started listening to him with heightened attention.
+The Websrefesh Brand is growing steadily now, on its way to becoming the preferred service provider in the hotel industry, its recognition and credibility increase exponentially.
 All the hard work is paying off.
+Websrefresh has been recognized with the " People Choice Award For the Best Customer Service" every year since 2014!